Find Schools

 Find Schools Near

-Example of Electronics Engineering Technician Job Lay out, build, test, troubleshoot, repair, and modify developmental and production electronic components, parts, equipment, and systems, such as computer equipment, missile control instrumentation, electron tubes, test equipment, and machine tool numerical controls, applying principles and theories of electronics, electrical circuitry, engineering mathematics, electronic and electrical testing, and physics.
+Electronics Engineering Technician Job Description Lay out, build, test, troubleshoot, repair, and modify developmental and production electronic components, parts, equipment, and systems, such as computer equipment, missile control instrumentation, electron tubes, test equipment, and machine tool numerical controls, applying principles and theories of electronics, electrical circuitry, engineering mathematics, electronic and electrical testing, and physics.
 Usually work under direction of engineering staff.

-A Day in the Life of an Electronics Engineering Technician
+Daily Life Of an Electronics Engineering Technician

 • Write reports or record data on testing techniques, laboratory equipment, or specifications to assist engineers.